casper-network/docs-archive/economics/consensus.rst

 Incentives
 ----------

-Correct operation of the Highway protocol requires the economics of the platform to decentivize equivocation for safety and participation for liveness.
+Correct operation of the Highway protocol requires the economics of the platform to discourage equivocation for safety and incentivize participation for liveness.
 Participation consists of on-time block proposals and timely responses to block proposals.

 Safety may be incentivized through slashing for equivocation.
 This feature is currently disabled but may be reactivated in the future.